-Existing insulin pumps are expensive, with the more popular models having purchase prices exceeding \$4,000 for individuals without health insurance and often require significant patient copays.
+Existing insulin pumps are expensive, with the more popular models having purchase prices receiving reimbursement exceeding \$4,000 for under durable medical equipment or pharmacy benefit coverage from individuals without health insurance and often requiring significant patient copays.
 Others have daily use costs that exceed the reimbursement rates of many health insurance plans, forcing some users to spend thousands of dollars a year in copays.
 We believe this makes insurers hesitant to pay for any pumps and places pumps out of reach for many patients who cannot afford such out of pocket expenses.